unrealworkteam/atsd-api-java/README.md

 ## Getting Started
 Install ATSD - Before you begin, you need to install your own copy of the [Axibase Time-Series Database][atsd].
-You can download the latest ATSD release available for your Linux distribution.
+Download the latest version of ATSD available for your Linux distribution.

-Minimum requirements - You need Java 1.6+ to run the ATSD Client.
+Minimum requirements - Java 1.6+ is needed to run the ATSD Client.

-Install the ATSD Client - Using Maven is the recommended way to install the ATSD Client for Java.
+Install the ATSD Client - We recommend installing the ATSD Client for Java by using Maven.

-Building From Source - You can build ATSD Client by checking out the code from GitHub using Maven.
+Building from the Source – After checking out the code from GitHub, you can build the ATSD Client using Maven.

 ```
 git clone https://github.com/axibase/atsd-api-java.git